-- Some Canadian whale watching operators cross the border to actively pursue Southern Resident killer whales in U.S. waters, despite having agreed in 2019 to the Transport Canada Sustainable Whale Watch Agreement (SWWA) that prohibits them from pursuing or offering tours of these whales in Canada.
+- Some Canadian whale watching operators cross the border to pursue Southern Resident killer whales in U.S. waters, despite having agreed in 2019 to the Transport Canada Sustainable Whale Watch Agreement (SWWA) that prohibits them from pursuing or offering tours of these whales in Canada.
 Violations of this agreement by a few operators are actions that undermine the measures and spirit of the agreement for the industry.

 - New regulations governing distance around Southern Resident killer whales came into effect in 2019.
 Since then, Canadian fisheries enforcement have been present in less than two percent of scans by Straitwatch.
 By comparison, U.S. federal and state authorities were observed monitoring vessel behaviour around Southern Resident killer whales roughly 20 percent of the time.

 - Data compiled by Straitwatch shows some positive trends: from 2018 to 2020 – the period of increased regulations for vessels – there were significant declines in vessel numbers within 400 metres of Southern Resident killer whales: 71 percent for private vessels and 90 percent for commercial whale watching operators.
 The trend reflects the stronger federal regulations on distance and the Sustainable Whale Watch Agreement restricting commercial whale watching operators from pursuing Southern Resident killer whales.

 Beginning in 2019, the federal government has mandated increasingly enhanced protection measures for Southern Resident killer whales, including:

 - Distance: All watercraft vessels must remain 400 metres from Southern Resident killer whales in B.C. coastal waters from Campbell River to Ucluelet.